csaf-poc/csaf_distribution/docs/csaf_downloader.md

 Thus it considered experimental and most likely to be removed in a future release.
 Please only use this option, if you fully understand the security implications!
-Note that for fully automated processes, it usually not make sense to protect the client certificate's private key with a passphrase.
+Note that for fully automated processes, it usually does not make sense to protect the client certificate's private key with a passphrase.
 Because the passphrase has to be accessible to the process anyway to run unattented.
 In this situation the processing environment should be secured